GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 It is the default kind of decision tree used to separate the dataset into different classes.
 The response variable is categorical in nature.
 (2 categories or multiple categories)

+Example: We have two variables age and weight .Based on this we are going to determine whether the person will join jym or not.

 # Regression Trees

 It is used when the response variable is continuous or numerical in nature.
 This is again classified into linear relationship and nonlinear relationship between the predictors and response.

+Example:Prdicted price of a consumer good.

 # When to use Decision Trees?